kalisio/offline-sync/README.md

 # Feathers Offline Synchronization

+Packages for integrating Feathers API and client applications with [Automerge](https://automerge.org/) for offline capabilities and server to server synchronization:

+- `@kalisio/feathers-automerge`: A service implementation on top of the Automerge CRDT as well as a client for offline synchronization with a `feathers-automerge-server`.
+Read the full documentation [here](packages/feathers-automerge/README.md).
+- `@kalisio/feathers-automerge-server`: Integrates an Automerge sync server into an existing Feathers server and synchronizes offline documents with clients and other servers.
+Read the full documentation [here](packages/feathers-automerge-server/README.md).

 ## Example

 This repository contains an example for a Feathers API with full offline-first capabilities.
 It comes in several components: